shantanukallakuri/shantanukallakuri.github.io/_site/wiki/0_research_portfolio.md

 New research areas that I constantly read and ideate about are an ever-expanding list in Chemistry, Physics and Biology.
 Of particular interest to me in general though are functional and scalable programmable / functional materials pertaining to semiconductors, computing, and energy that can be made using novel chemistry and materials science approaches.
 <br/><br/>

-### 2.2 Governing Tenets
-My research is deeply influenced by my personal values and interests.
-I love to build things - both through synthesis and through code & simulation, am passionate about protecting the planet, and seek to leverage my knowledge and resources in developing systems that support society.
-Principles central to this approach are energy efficiency, waste reduction, and sustainability - imbibed and inculcated due to various life influences.<br/>

-These motives have driven me to explore fields where I can apply my love for Chemistry, Physics, and Materials Science, particularly in synthesis and molecular design.
-Consequently, I am a strong proponent for scalable systems that minimize consumption and maximize utility.
-Achieving these objectives necessitates a multidisciplinary science and engineering approach to create comprehensive end-to-end material cycles so we can avoid something as insidious as polythene.
-I seek to so align my research coherent with these ideas.<br/><br/>

 ## 3. Design Principles
 ### 3.1 Bottom-up systems